steveway/installer_creator/README.md

 - Building executables and installers directly from the GUI
 - Viewing real-time build output
 - Canceling builds in progress
+- Specifying a custom Python executable path
+- Browsing and selecting files with a native file dialog

 To launch the GUI, simply run:
 ```bash